 Second, connect the white pin on servo to I/O pin on host device(Raspberry Pi).

 Third, run the program to observe the motion of the servo.
-Twist the potentiometer gently until servo does not turn or vibrate, which means calibration is competed.
+Twist the potentiometer gently until servo does not turn or vibrate, which means calibration is completed.

 To verify the calibration signal generated from Pi, use oscilloscope to observe the output signal from pin.